dhmunro/dudley/README.md

     datatype shape filter %alignment     # override default datatype alignment

 The `@byte_address` form overrides the default datatype alignment as well.
+As a special case, `%0` is a no-op - an explicit address field which means the same thing as omitting the address field, namely that the array will have its default alignment.

 The optional filter field will be described later.